mjastad/calm_workshop/sdlc/calm_workshop_sdlc.rst

 |image1|

-Identify the current problems. **“What don’t we want?”** This stage of SDLC means getting input from all stakeholders, including customers, salespeople, industry experts, and programmers.
+Identify the current problems.
+“What don’t we want?”
+This stage of SDLC means getting input from all stakeholders, including customers, salespeople, industry experts, and programmers.
 Learn the strengths and weaknesses of the current system with improvement as the goal.

-**Plan.
-“What do we want?”**
+Plan.
+“What do we want?”

 In this stage of SDLC, the team defines the requirements of the new software and determines the cost and resources required.
 It also details the risks involved and provides sub-plans for softening those risks.
 In this stage, a Software Requirement Specification document is created.

-**Design.
-“How will we get what we want?”**.
+Design.
+“How will we get what we want?”

 It is the most creative and challenging phase of SDLC.